dd9jn/rfc4880bis/crypto-refresh.md

 If other conversion methods are defined in the future, a compliant application MUST NOT use a new format when in doubt that any recipient can support it.
 Consider, for example, that while both the public key and the per-recipient ECDH data structure, respectively defined in {{algorithm-specific-part-for-ecdh-keys}} and {{public-key-encrypted-session-key-packets-tag-1}}, contain an encoded point field, the format changes to the field in {{public-key-encrypted-session-key-packets-tag-1}} only affect a given recipient of a given message.

+## EdDSA Point Format

+The EdDSA algorithm defines a specific point compression format.
+To indicate the use of this compression format and to make sure that the key can be represented in the Multiprecision Integer (MPI) format the octet string specifying the point is prefixed with the octet 0x40.
+This encoding is an extension of the encoding given in {{SEC1}} which uses 0x04 to indicate an uncompressed point.

+For example, the length of a public key for the curve Ed25519 is 263 bit: 7 bit to represent the 0x40 prefix octet and 32 octets for the native value of the public key.

 ## Key Derivation Function